Performance comparison: ReductStore vs. Minio

 Benchmarks

-When we have the write/read functions, we can finally write our benchmarks:
+Once we have our read/write functions, we can proceed to write our benchmarks.

 import io